When Is the Best Time

 The best daytime is the morning before it gets busy and hot.
 The entire trail is exposed to the sun except for the slot canyons.

 I have drawn this map to give you an overview of the massive Grand Staircase Escalante National Monument, the location of each Must-Visit place, and a more detailed view.
 So, there is not only one entrance and exit to access Escalante; there are multiple entrances from highways and gravel roads.
 Afterwards, you must hike to get to these spots from half an hour to an entire day.

 9 Must-Know Tips for Peek-A-Boo and Spooky

 - It is a tough ride of more than an hour through a wash the Hole in the Rock Road in the Grand Staircase Escalante National Monument.
 Don’t come in a 2 WD.
 There are big potholes along the road.
-The speed Limit is 35 miles per hour but for some sections still too fast.
+The speed Limit is 35 miles per hour, but for some sections, it is still too fast.
 Don’t drive on this dirt road in darkness!

 - Parking Peek-A-Boo and SpookyThere are even three parking lots that we do not experience anywhere else here in Escalante.
 The closest parking is Lower Dry Fork, plus an overflow parking and the newly built Upper Dry Fork Parking.
 I highly recommend parking at the Upper Dry Fork because from here, you are able to also hike through the Dry Fork Narrows.
 Google Maps Location

 - Go early or later (late only when you camp somewhere nearby) otherwise, you may get into trouble in the narrow Spooky when hikers come from the opposite side, where you are forced to walk sideways and the same goes for the entry/exit of Peek-A-Boo.

 - In summer, go early and bring plenty of water; one gallon plus electrolytes for each hiker.